Medformer: A Multi-Granularity Patching Transformer for Medical Time-Series Classification: Method

 where $n$ is the number of different granularities.
 For granularity $i$ with patch length $L_i$, we apply self-attention to the router embedding $\bm{u}^{(i)} \in {\mathbb{R}}^{1 \times D}$ with all the routers $\bm{U}$:

 Each router contains global information specific to one granularity by doing intra-granularity self-attention.
 By performing self-attention among routers, information can be exchanged and learned across different granularities, effectively capturing features across various scales.
 Additionally, the use of the router mechanism successfully reduces the time complexity of the naive approach from $O\left(\left( \sum_{i=1}^n N_i \right)^2 \right)$ to $O\left(\sum_{i=1}^n N_i^2 + n^2 \right)$.
 Given that $N_i \leq T$, the worst-case time complexity for our self-attention mechanism is $O\left( nT^2 + n^2\right)$.
 However, a reasonable choice of patch lengths as a power series, i.e., $L_i = 2^i$, leads to a time complexity of $O(T^2)$.
+To further reduce complexity and memory consumption, we apply shared layer normalization and feed-forward layers across all granularities.
 See appendix~\ref{app:complexity_analysis} for more details about complexity analysis.

 \define{Summary} Our method utilizes the standard transformer architecture shown in Figure~\ref{fig:medformer_framework}.
 For given sample $\bm{x}_{\textrm{in}}$, after $M$ layers of self-attention learning, we obtain a list of updated patch embeddings $\left\{ \bm{x}^{(1)}, \bm{x}^{(2)}, \ldots, \bm{x}^{(n)} \right\}$, which we concatenate them to form a final representation $\bm{h}$ that can be used to predict label $y \in \mathbb{R}^K$ in a downstream classification task.
 Note that although we discuss multi-granularity here, our method is flexible and can be easily adapted to variants such as single-granularity or even repetitive same granularities.
 See Appendix~\ref{app:patch_length_study} for more details.